-There are basically two types of fluorescence spectroscopy instrument configurations – transmissive and reflective as shown on the figure below.
-The only real difference between the two is that in the reflective version a dichroic mirror is used to direct the excitation light to the sample and collect the emission light from the sample whereas in the transmission configuration the sample is excited directly from the light source and the emission light is collect at an angle of 90 degree measured from the excitation light.
+There are basically two types of fluorescence spectroscopy instrument configurations – transmissive and reflective as shown on the figures below.
+The only real difference between the two is that in the reflective version a dichroic mirror is used to direct the excitation light to the sample and collect the emission light from the sample whereas in the transmission configuration the sample is excited directly from the light source and the emission light is collected at an angle of 90 degree measured from the excitation light.

 A fluorescence instrument consists of the following basic components:

 - Light source

 - Sample holder